TenetNoctis/StudentManager/README.md

 Introduction
 ============
-This will allows school administrators to keep track of Students and their grades through a simple graphical user interface built in Java using the Swing framework
+This will allow school administrators to keep track of Students and their grades through a simple graphical user interface built in Java using the Swing framework

 Compilation
 ===========